reanahub/docs.reana.io/docs/advanced-usage/compute-backends/slurm/index.md

   your workspace before starting the workflow.
 - You can also use Singularity images from the [CVMFS unpacked images](https://gitlab.cern.ch/unpacked/sync/-/blob/master/recipe.yaml) area.

+Note that REANA caches the converted SIF images under `.reana/sif-cache` in your Slurm home directory, so that the same image reference is converted only once and is then reused by all your workflows.
+The cache is not expired automatically, and mutable image tags such as `latest` are converted on first use and are not refreshed afterwards.
+For reproducible runs, use stable image tags that are never overwritten.
+If you would like to reclaim space, or to force a fresh conversion of an image, you can remove the corresponding cached files, provided that none of your REANA Slurm jobs are queued or running at that moment.
+Any missing image will be converted again during the next job submission.

 Please see the [Examples](.#examples) section below that will provide concrete examples for each of these techniques.